Visit our News Page for Research Computing Current Happenings!

 The computational resources needed by our community wax and wane with the academic year and the funding deadlines.
 We are looking towards the future and evaluating cloud computing as a possible solution to provide surge compute capacity during times of high need.

 We do have some code available through our Github.

 The following licensed desktop research applications are distributed by research computing; all downloads require HMS eCommons ID authentication.
 Please note that the HMS Affinity ID and Harvard PIN will not work for this.

 See the HMS Software Wiki for links to other Harvard organizations with software licensing resources.

 Orchestra is a shared high-performance computing (HPC) environment maintained by our group.
-It has approximately 500 compute nodes and roughly 3 Petabytes of network attached storage.
+It has over 5000 compute cores and several Petabytes of network attached storage.
 Although it was originally designed to enable computationally intensive bioinformatics research, it has evolved to support other IT solutions including web hosting.
 You can read more about the Orchestra hardware here.

 By recommendation of the CIO, The Research Information Technology Group (RITG) was founded in July 2003 by the Information Technology department to support research computing on the Quad that falls beyond the scope of local system administrators or the existing HMS IT department's desktop support.

 In 2011, by recommendation of the Research Computing Governing Council, RITG was expanded with the addition of a Director and Research Computing Consultants.
 The new organization was named the Research Computing group (RC).